ambiorix-web/belgic/README.md

   |   app.R
 ```

-In the above, point the config file to `/apps`, run eburon,
+In the above, point the config file to `/apps`, run belgic,
 then the applications will be served at `mysite.com/app1`
 and `mysite.com/app2`.